We are Bedfordshire Counselling

 LGBTQ +

-I believe that it is incredibly important to have access to a space where your identity does not have to be justified or explained.
-I have specific experience of working with sexual and gender minority clients.
+We have specific experience of working with sexual and gender minority clients.
 Dealing with issues such as: difficulty accepting your sexual orientation, coping with other people's reactions, feeling your body does not reflect your true gender and transitioning, low self-esteem, self-harm, suicidal thoughts.
 Also offering support for parents and spouses.

 Abuse - Verbal, Physical, Sexual, Domestic